gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/adapters.md

 ## Introduction

 Adapters are responsible for taking the production output from Gatsby and turning it into something your deployment platform understands.
-They make it easier to build and deploy Gatsby on any deployment platform.
+They make it easier to build and deploy Gatsby sites on any deployment platform.

-Gatsby has different [rendering options](/docs/conceptual/rendering-options/) and features like DSG and SSR require more setup than classic SSG.
+Gatsby has different [rendering options](/docs/conceptual/rendering-options/) and features like Deferred Static Generation (DSG) and Server-Side Rendering (SSR) require more setup than classic Static Site Generation (SSG).
 Users can also set [HTTP headers](/docs/how-to/previews-deploys-hosting/headers/) or create [redirects](/docs/reference/config-files/actions/#createRedirect).
-Gatsby passes all the required information during the build to its adapters so that they can _adapt_ these outputs for deployment.
+Gatsby passes all the required information during the build to its adapters so that they can prepare these outputs for deployment.

 This feature was added in `gatsby@5.X.0`.